 Yet another device based on particle inertia is the "impactor".
 It allows for collection of a size discriminated sample from an aerosol e.g. for weighing or for chemical analysis.
 A vacuum pump draws the aerosol through one or several equally sized orifices where the gas velocity is increased since the cross section is reduced but the volume is constant.
 Downstream of the orifices and arranged perpendicular to the gas stream(s), is an impaction plate causing a 90° deflection of the gas flow.
 For a given air velocity, particles with a small diameter have a lower inertia and can alter direction and follow the air stream around the impaction plate while larger particles cannot and impact on the plate and deposit.
 The inertia property is used for designing impactors to collect particles above a certain size.
-Their cutoff or d50 number often describes impactors.
+Their cutoff or D50 number often describes impactors.
 This number describes the aerodynamic particle diameter where the collection efficiency is 50%.
 Thus, particles larger than the d50 diameter have a higher than 50% probability to be collected whereas smaller particles have a lower than 50% probability to be collected.
-By stacking several orifice/impaction plate units with sequentially decreasing total cross-section of nozzles, resulting in in increasing orifice gas velocity, it is possible to separate particles into "size bins".
+By stacking several orifice/impaction plate units with sequentially decreasing total cross-section of nozzles, resulting in increasing orifice gas velocity, it is possible to separate particles into "size bins".
 Such a device is known as a cascade impactor and the sharper the cutoff curve for each stage is the smaller the overlap of particle sizes between the bins becomes.